By Ferretpass, with huge help by Polymaker for providing the materials I used in this guide.

 - Temperatures for PA6-GF (Polymaker, and I Recommend a nozzle temp of 280c to 300c) and I used a (bed temp of 40c) with glue stick on the print bed.

-- Temperatures for PA6-CF (Polymaker, and I Recommend a nozzle temp of 280c to 300c) use a (bed temp of 40c) with glue stick on the print bed.
+- Temperatures for PA6-CF (Polymaker and I Recommend a nozzle temp of 280c to 300c) use a (bed temp of 40c) with glue stuck on the print bed.

-- This material requires (no cooling fan) turning off the cooling fan grants the best layer adhesion and best strength.
+- This material requires (no cooling fan) to turn off the cooling fan grants the best layer adhesion and best strength.